priyansu1274/Linux_System_Automation/README.md

 ---

 ## Usage Instructions
-1. How to clone : (do it in ubuntu terminal) git clone https://github.com/priyansu1274/Linux_System_Automation.git
+1. How to clone : (do it in ubuntu terminal) --> git clone https://github.com/priyansu1274/Linux_System_Automation.git

-2. Make all scripts executable: chmod +x *.sh
+2. Make all scripts executable:--> chmod +x *.sh

-3. To run code
+3. To run code -->
    bash file_name